Let Go (Avril Lavigne album): Musical style

 Let Go was heralded as a pop-punk gem, the album is considered to have transformed the pop-punk music scene, integrating the genre to the mainstream and contributing to the rise of female-driven, punk-influenced pop music.
 Let Go has also been described as alternative rock, pop rock, post-grunge and mainstream rock, with elements of pop and grunge.
 Clare Gehlich of The Statesman said the album blends pop-punk, alternative rock and teen pop, musical genres that distinguished her work from those of her peers at the time.
+Additionally, Loudwire stated that the album represented scene music.
 Lyrically, it explores themes such as self-expression, resilience and empowerment.

 The album contains a variety of musical influences.
 Pitchfork observed in 2018 that Let Go "boasts a handful of genre-changing smashes and mood swings that’d put a high school sophomore to shame."
 The diversity came partly from Lavigne's wide-ranging interests, and partly because her label and producers were pushing her in different directions.
 The five songs she wrote with Magness in 2001, including "Losing Grip" and "Unwanted", had a hard-rocking alternative sound which worried her label.
 Lavigne told Rolling Stone in 2003 that "Arista was drop-dead shit afraid that I would come out with a whole album" sounding like these songs; they wanted her to go in a more radio-friendly direction.
 For this purpose, Arista assigned her the production team the Matrix, who wrote the pop rock song "Complicated" with minor help from Lavigne.
 Half the album was co-written with the Matrix, and the other half with Magness.
 Sarah Manavis of The Guardian said some of Lavigne's early country influences, and her original artistic direction, can still be heard in some of the album's "twangy cadences and narrative storytelling".